pypsa-meets-earth/pypsa-africa-hackathon/doc/learning_material.rst

 We can recommend setting up VScode from Microsoft.
 Add some extension if you like as described in `this video <https://www.youtube.com/watch?v=0fROnrISdZU>`_.
 For instance GitHub, Gitlense, and maybe some others.

+*Note*: if you decide to use Visual Studio Code, check out the tutorial about how to use `Git <https://code.visualstudio.com/docs/editor/versioncontrol#_git-support>`_ and `Github <https://code.visualstudio.com/docs/editor/github>`_  in Visual Studio Code